 - Raphael E. Pollock, MD, PhD, Professor of Surgery; Director, Division of Surgical Oncology, Ohio State University Comprehensive Cancer Center.
 Topic: “Understanding the S45F and T41A mutations in desmoid tumors.
 What is their significance?”
 Slide presentation here.
 Video of presentation here.

 - Kris Vleminckx, PhD, Professor, Department of Molecular Biomedical Research Unit of Developmental Biology VIB, Ghent University.
 Topic: “Fishing for New Therapeutic Targets in the Frog Pond.”
-Presentation here.
+Slide presentation here.

 - Geraldine O’Sullivan Coyne, MD, PhD, Staff Clinician (VP), Investigational Drug Branch, NCI- NIH.
 Topic: “NCI’s Phase II trial of PF-03084014 in adults with desmoid tumors/aggressive fibromatosis.”

 - Sunil Sharma, MD, Division Chief, Medical Oncology at University of Utah School of Medicine, Expert in Oncology Drug Development.
 Topic: “New Approach to Inhibiting Beta- Catenin.”
 Slide presentation here.
 Video of presentation here.

 - Raffi Avedian, MD, Assistant Professor of Orthopedic Surgery at The Stanford University Medical Center.
 Topic: “Magnetic resonance guided high intensity focused ultrasound for the treatment of desmoid tumors.”
 Slide presentation here.
 Video of presentation here.

 Benjamin Alman, MD, Department Chair, Orthopedic Surgery, Duke University, "Collaboration for a Cure: What We've Learned So Far."
 Dr. Alman provided updates on Collaboration for a Cure, where 5 promising drugs will continue to be tested.

-Aimee Crago, MD, PhD, Memorial Sloan Kettering Cancer Center, "Personalizing Management of Desmoid Tumors".
+Aimee Crago, MD, PhD, Assisting Attending Surgeon, Memorial Sloan Kettering Cancer Center, "Personalizing Management of Desmoid Tumors".

 Amylou Dueck, PhD, Head of Biostatistics in Health Sciences Research Division, Mayo Clinic, Panel Discussion: Patient-Reported Outcomes

 Amylou C. Dueck, Ph.D., joined Mayo Clinic in Rochester, Minn., as a lead statistician in 2005 after receiving a doctoral degree in statistics from Arizona State University.
 In May 2007, she transferred to the Mayo Clinic campus in Arizona, where she is the current head of the Section of Biostatistics in the Division of Health Sciences Research.
 Dr. Dueck’s primary role at Mayo Clinic is designing and analyzing clinical trials in hematologic malignancies, though she additionally collaborates with investigators in neurology and other departments on studies of various designs.
 Profile here.

-Bernd Kasper, MD, PhD, Mannheim University Medical Center, Interdisciplinary Tumor Center, Sarcoma Unit
+Bernd Kasper, MD, PhD, Mannheim University Medical Center, Interdisciplinary Tumor Center, Sarcoma Unit, "The European Experience".

 Prof. Bernd Kasper studied Medicine at the University of Heidelberg.
 In 2001, he finalised his thesis at the German Cancer Research Centre (DKFZ) dealing with new treatment strategies for chronic myelogenous leukaemia patients using the tyrosine kinase inhibitor imatinib.
 To deepen his training, he stayed in London (Imperial College School of Medicine, Hammersmith Hospital, Department of Haematology) and Brussels (Jules Bordet Institute, Medical Oncology Clinic).
 In 2007 and 2008, he specialized in Internal Medicine and Medical Haematology/Oncology at the Department of Internal Medicine V at the University of Heidelberg.
 Currently, he works together with Prof. Peter Hohenberger at the Sarcoma Unit of the Interdisciplinary Tumor Center Mannheim (ITM) at the Mannheim University Medical Center, University of Heidelberg.
 Since 2011, he is the Leading Physician and coordinator of the ITM.
 Since 2002, his special interest lies in the treatment of patients with bone and soft tissue sarcomas including GIST and desmoids.
 He is head of the study center of the German Interdisciplinary Sarcoma Group (GISG) and is active in national and international study groups (AIO, EORTC).

 Robert Lefkowitz, MD, Associate Professor, Radiology, Weill Cornell Medical College/ Memorial Sloan-Kettering Cancer Center, "MR Imaging of Desmoid Tumors".

-Vinay Puttanniah, MD, Director of Regional Anesthesia, Memorial Sloan Kettering Cancer Center
+Vinay Puttanniah, MD, Director of Regional Anesthesia, Memorial Sloan Kettering Cancer Center, "Pain Management".

 Dr. Puttaniah is a board-certified anesthesiologist with additional expertise and training in pain medicine.
 As a member of both the Anesthesiology Service and the Pain Service in the Department of Anesthesiology and Critical Care Medicine, his clinical work involves delivering anesthesia as well as treating postoperative pain.
 He also treats cancer pain using medications, nerve blocks, intrathecal drug delivery systems, radiofrequency techniques, and neurolytic blocks.
 Profile here.

 Kishore Iyer, MBBS, FRCS (Eng), FACS, Professor of Surgery and Pediatrics.
 Mount Sinai Medical Center, “Challenging Conventional Limits of Inoperability in Abdominal Desmoids and Sarcomas”.

 Kishore Iyer is director of adult and pediatric intestinal transplantation at Mount Sinai Medical Center in New York, surgical director of pediatric liver transplantation and an associate professor of surgery and pediatrics at the Mount Sinai School of Medicine.
 Dr. Iyer is also director of the transplant surgery fellowship program at Mount Sinai.
 Dr. Iyer trained in general surgery and pediatric surgery in the UK where he worked with Dr Adrian Bianchi and developed his early interest in short bowel syndrome and the use of intestinal lengthening procedures.
 He pursued research at the Great Ormond Street Hospital for Sick Children in London, winning the 1996 British Association of Pediatric Surgeons Prize for his pioneering work identifying phytosterols in soy-based lipid emulsions as a potential cause for parenteral nutrition-associated liver disease in patients with intestinal failure.
 Kishore trained in transplant surgery at Chicago and Omaha, working as a liver and intestinal transplant surgeon at Omaha for almost 4 years.
 He was responsible for establishing the intestinal rehabilitation program in Omaha, which he directed before moving to Chicago to establish and direct the intestinal transplantation and rehabilitation program at Northwestern University/Children’s Memorial Hospital.
 His current clinical and research interests are in the areas of surgical management of intestinal failure, intestinal transplant and TPN associated liver disease, as well as complex abdominal tumors at the mesenteric root and portal hypertension surgery.
 He has published extensively in the areas of intestinal failure and TPN-associated liver disease as well as intestinal and pediatric liver transplantation.
 Dr. Iyer is a Fellow of the Royal College of Surgeons of England and a Fellow of the American College of Surgeons.
 He was until recently on the Pediatric Committee of UNOS (United network for Organ Sharing) and a director on the Board of Trustees of the Oley Foundation, a large support group and information resource for patients with intestinal failure.